oneoffcoder/books/sphinx/python-dothis/source/dictionary-get.rst

 .. highlight:: python
    :linenothreshold: 1

-Use the dictionary `.get` method with a supplied default value.
+Use ``dict.get`` when the missing-key case should fall back to a default value.

 Don't do this
 ^^^^^^^^^^^^^